M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: Additional dataset statistics

 The language distribution under the \textit{multilingual} setting is as follows: English (63.8\%), Arabic (12.4\%), Portuguese (5.0\%), French (4.6\%), Spanish (4.0\%), German (3.6\%), Telugu (3.0\%), Dutch (1.6\%), Tamil (1.0\%), Turkish (1.0\%).

 \paragraph{Geographic distribution}

 Figure \ref{fig:geographic_dist} compares the geographic distribution of images with location context items in M4FC and two previous datasets with known location labels, VERITE and 5Pils.
 VERITE is skewed toward Western contexts, while 5Pils is largely concentrated in Asia and Africa.
 In contrast, M4FC shows the highest geographic diversity, featuring images from a broad range of cultural contexts.
 Figure \ref{fig:geographic_map} further highlights the geographic diversity of M4FC.
 However, some areas remain underrepresented, such as East Asia, South America, and Oceania.
+Figure \ref{fig:image_location_distribution} shows the distribution by country of images with known locations.
+India and the USA are the most represented, which aligns with their large populations and the strong presence of fact-checking organizations.

 \paragraph{Geographic distribution per organization}